-I’ve had people ask me how to feed raw dog food inside the house.
+I’ve had people ask me how to feed raw dog food without the mess.
 This question is especially geared toward larger pups who are messy eaters and eat non-ground raw dog food.

 Can you relate?!